-Dr. McClay received both his BA and MD. degree from Temple University in 1980.
-He completed a Residency in Internal Medicine and a Fellowship in Medical Oncology at Thomas Jefferson University, where he was subsequently appointed to the faculty as an Assistant Clinical Professor.
+Dr. McClay received his B.A. from Temple University and his M.D. in 1980 from Temple University School of Medicine.
+He completed a residency in internal medicine and a fellowship in medical oncology at Thomas Jefferson University, where he was subsequently appointed to the faculty as an assistant clinical professor.

 Dr. McClay continues his special interests in malignant melanoma and brain tumors.
 He co-authored the book 100 Questions and Answers about Malignant Melanoma and other Skin Cancers with his wife, Mary-Eileen.
 They have been married for over 30 years and have two children.

 - Castle Connolly America's Top Doctors (2009, 2013-2015)

 - Castle Connolly America's Top Doctors for Cancer (2009, 2014-2015)